MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

     _Azure Stream Analytics_

 1. Type "A4R-Analytics" into the **JOB NAME** box.
 Optionally select the region nearest you in the **REGION** box.
 Under **REGIONAL MONITORING STORAGE ACCOUNT**, either select an existing storage account or select **Create new storage account** from the drop-down list and enter a name for the new storage account.
-(If you choose to create a new storage account, recall that storage-account names can be 3 to 24 characters in length, can only contain numbers and lowercase letters, and must be globally unique.
+(If you choose to create a new storage account, recall that storage-account names can be 3 to 24 characters in length, can only contain numbers and lowercase letters, and must be unique within Azure.
 A green check mark next to the name indicates that it meets all these criteria.)
 When you're done, click **CREATE STREAM ANALYTICS JOB** in the lower-right corner.

     ![Creating a Stream Analytics job](images/new-stream-analytics-job.png)